DanielMoscoso/100day_challenge/Readme.txt

 		 variables, otherwise, later on it would be impossible to stop all of them.
-		 To solve this problem, a global dictionary 'TIMER_DICT' has been implemented, which holds all the '.after()' iterations, rendering possible to access and stop them one by one."
+		 To solve this problem, a global dictionary 'TIMER_DICT' has been implemented, which holds all the '.after()' iterations, rendering possible to access and stop them one by one.
+		-Now, when the user hits 'start' again, after resetting the timer, it correctly starts a brand new timer.
 ===============================================================================